 We should start by saying that education technology has often failed to deliver on this inspiring vision.
 For instance, at ISTE 2018, buzz was building about a revolutionary new feature in Google Classroom.
 As it turned out, it was nothing more than a “locked mode” that allows teachers to prevent students from opening tabs during a quiz or test through Google Forms.
 Mike Crowley summarized it well: “New tools.
 Old thinking.”

 But even when technology attempts to deliver the kind of personalization Rose believes is now possible, the results have often been highly suspect.
 For example, the computer-based personalized-learning charter Summit Schools have received massive investments from Bill Gates, Lauren Powell-Jobs, and the Chan Zuckerberg Initiative, which has developed and now maintains the Summit Learning Platform.
 Betsy DeVos even invited the Summit founder to speak on “customizing learning” at her Rethink School Summit.
-For his part, Mark Zuckerberg has put out a few super awkward videos of his visits to Summit Schools.
+For his part, Mark Zuckerberg has put out a few super awkward videos of his visits to Summit Schools, informing students “I just want to learn from you.”

 Contrary to the highly polished promotional materials, accounts from students, parents, and visitors to the schools note how personalized learning at Summit often devolves into sitting in front of a computer watching videos and taking notes all day.
 Not surprisingly, this development seems especially pronounced in Summit Schools serving disadvantaged students.
 Far from the stated ideal of having “a dedicated mentor who knows them deeply and supports them in setting and achieving their short and long-term goals,” students are often seemingly left alone with their “playlist.”
 Said one parent, “He was basically in charge of his own education at the age of 12.”